 These visuals are another way to remind students to look and listen for the vowel sounds and names.

-This specially designed Flossy Uno game can help students practice reading words that end with ff, ll, ss, zz, recognize the spelling patterns, and have fun.
+This specially designed Flossy Uno-style game can help students practice reading words that end with ff, ll, ss, zz, and recognize the irregular and regular spelling patterns of /ll/, while having lots of fun.

 How to Teach Floss Ending Blends with Color-Coded Short Vowel Flashcards